plone/training/mastering-plone/extending.rst

 .. only:: not presentation

     * You can create extensions with new types of objects to add to your Plone site.
 Usually these are contenttypes.
     * You can create an extension that changes or extends functionality.
 For example to change the way Plone displays search results, or to make pictures searchable by adding a converter from jpg to text.

+For most projects you mix all kinds of methods to extend Plone.

 Component Architecture
 ^^^^^^^^^^^^^^^^^^^^^^